andotalao24/andotalao24.github.io/_pages/about.md

 ### 2023
 - **Learning and Forgetting Unsafe Examples in Large Language Models**
 **_Jiachen Zhao_**, Zhun Deng, David Madras, James Zou, Mengye Ren\
 Under review.

 - **SELF-EXPLAIN: Teaching Large Language Models to Reason Complex Questions by Themselves**
 **_Jiachen Zhao_**, Zonghai Yao, Zhichao Yang, Hong Yu
 In preparation.
-Early version accepted by workshop on robustness of zero/few-shot learning in foundation models @ NIPS 23.
+Workshop on robustness of zero/few-shot learning in foundation models @ NIPS 23.
+[TL;DR] *Inspired by encoding specificity in humans' memory system, we find LLMs themselves can produce explanations of complex questions given the answer, which we refer to SELF-EXPLAIN.
+Prompting with self-explanation through in-context learning can make LLMs more confident and more calibrated as well.
+Prompting with self-explanation can even outperform prompting with human-crafted CoT on challenging knowledge-intensive reasoning tasks.*

 - **Mist-KD: Multi-stage Knowledge Distillation from Large Language Models**\
-**_Jiachen Zhao_**, Wenlong Zhao\*,  Andrew Drozdov\*，Benjamin Rozonoyer, Yamini Kashyap, Mehek Tulsyan, Jay-Yoon Lee, Mohit Iyyer, Andrew McCallum\
+**_Jiachen Zhao_**, Wenlong Zhao\*,  Andrew Drozdov\*，Benjamin Rozonoyer, Jay-Yoon Lee, Mohit Iyyer, Andrew McCallum\
 In preparation.
+[TL;DR] *We investigate knowledge distillation from LLMs in low-data regimes.
+We find that the student model whose predictions have matched sufficient teacher labels during KD can outperform the teacher on held-out data.
+We propose Mist-KD, a novel variant of knowledge distillation for few-shot settings.
+Empirically, students trained by Mist-KD achieve significant error reduction compared to the teacher LLM, while being significantly faster.*

 - **Student as an Inherent Denoiser of Noisy Teacher**\
 **_Jiachen Zhao_**\
 3rd Workshop on Efficient Natural Language and Speech Processing @ NIPS 23.
+[TL;DR] *We provide new insights in the learning process of knowledge distillation (KD).
+We unveil the inherent denoising effect in KD that at the early stage of KD, the student model can generate better predictions than teacher labels used to train it.
+We identify that this phenomenon can be attributed to the discrepancies in learning teacher labels.
+Motivated by our findings, we propose peer-advised KD to optimize vanilla KD.
+While this work focuses on parsing, a more comprehensive version that has validated the same findings across eight datasets covering different tasks is in preparation.*

 - **In-Context Exemplars as Clues to Retrieving from Large Associative Memory**\
 **_Jiachen Zhao_**\